GoogleCloudPlatform/java-docs-samples/appengine/iap/README.md

-# Identity-Aware Proxy sample for Google App Engine
+# Cloud Identity-Aware Proxy sample for Google App Engine

-This sample demonstrates how to use the [Identity-Aware Proxy][iap-docs] on [Google App Engine][ae-docs].
+This sample demonstrates how to use the [Cloud Identity-Aware Proxy][iap-docs] on [Google App Engine][ae-docs].

 [iap-docs]: https://cloud.google.com/iap/docs/